-EDWIN REINHOLD CARLSON, D.V.M., M.S., Assistant in Veterinary Science
+EDWIN REINHOLD CARLSON, D.V.M., M.S., Instructor in Veterinary Science

 The subjects described below give students an appreciation of the various branches of veterinary science.
 They are taught largely by the laboratory method.
-Besides giving information needed for the intelligent care and management of sick animals, they aid advanced students to secure a knowledge of animal breeding, animal pathology, animal parasitology and veterinary bacteriology.
+Besides giving information needed for the intelligent care and management of sick animals, they aid advanced students to secure a knowledge of animal breeding, animal pathology, animal parasitology and Veterinary bacteriology.

-- THE ANIMAL BODY.
+- 1. THE ANIMAL BODY.
 I; 3 cr.
 The structure, functions, and derived products of the animal body.
 The student learns about the form, capacity and productivity of farm animals as well as the fundamentals relative to their feeding and breeding.
 Optional subject for all agricultural students.
 Lab. fee \$4.50.
 Mr. Hadley. - 2.
-NON-INFECTIOUS DISEASES OF LIVESTOCK.
+Non-INFECTIOUS DISEASES OF LIVESTOCK.
 I; 2 cr.
-Their causes, symptoms, prevention, and treatment, including conformation and soundness.
+Their causes, symptoms. and prevention, including conformation and soundness.
 Mr. Hadley. - 100.
 THESIS.
 Yr; 2 cr.
-Mr. Hadley, Mr. Beach, Mr. Herrick. - 123.
-INFECTIOUS DISEASES OF LIVESTOCK.
-II; 2 cr.
-Their causes, diagnosis, control and eradication.
+Mr. Hadley, Mr. Bcach, Mr. Herrick. - 120.
+PARASITES OF DOMESTIC ANIMALS.
+I; 3 cr.
+Structure, life history, diagnosis and prevention of parasites of the lower animals.
+Prerequisite: Zool.
+1 or Vet.
+Science 1.
+Lab. fee \$5.00.
+Mr. Herrick. - 123.
+INFECTIOUS DISEASES OF LIVESTOCK II; 2 cr.
+Their causes, control and eradication.
 Prerequisite: A course in veterinary science or bacteriology.
 Mr. Hadley. - 125.
 DISEASES OF POULTRY.
 II; 2 cr.
 A study of the more common diseases of poultry.
 Prerequisite: Vet.
 Science 1 or Poultry Husb.
 1. Offered 1933-34 and in alternate years.
 Mr. Beach. - 126.
 INFECTION AND IMMUNITY.
 II; 3 cr.
 An experimental study of the principles of infection and immunity.
 Prerequisite: A course in bacteriology: Offered 1934-35 and in alternate years.
 Lab. fee \$4.50.
 Mr. Hadley and Staff. - 180.
 TOPICAL WORK.
-Yr; cr.
+Yr; \cr.
 Assigned work for advanced students.
 Mr. Hadley and staff. - 200.
 RESEARCH.
 Yr; 2 cr.
 Lab. fee \$2.25 per lab. cr.
 Mr. Hadley, Mr. Beach, Mr. Herrick.